“What’s eating you?” the bartender asked.

 Shelby ignored Crystal.
 “I’m sorry,” Shelby said to Lewis.
 “I’m just a waitress.
 I’m not a … you know.
 I don’t do those kinds of things.
 Not for money.
 And Crystal’s just my friend.
 I asked her to come.”
 Lewis was staring past her, into space.
 She tried to make eye contact with him.
 “I really did have a nice time though.”

 “So, what do you do for money?”
 Lewis asked coldly.
 His eyes narrowed and connected with Shelby’s.
-She took a step backwards, as if pushed by an unseen hand.
+She took a step backward as if pushed by an unseen hand.
 The expression on her face turned from one of sympathy to one of fear.
 Good, Lewis thought.

 “Hey, it’s not our fault you can’t get girls on your own,” Crystal sneered.